top of page

 Speaking at Life in Deep Ellum about Interrupted Paths

-Donnie Copeland (b.
-1977, Greenville, SC) studied painting at the University of Dallas (MFA) and at Ouachita Baptist University (BA).
+Donnie Copeland studied painting at the University of Dallas (MFA) and at Ouachita Baptist University (BA).
 For the last several years Copeland has worked primarily with painted paper to produce non-objective, collaged canvases that emphasize pattern, texture, color and mark.
 Copeland’s works are a synthesis of the visuality of landscapes such as planted fields and prairie that run along the rivers of Arkansas as well as that of peoples and cultures local and distant, rural and urban.
 His work has been exhibited in Arkansas and beyond including exhibits in Louisiana, Minnesota, Missouri, New York, North Carolina, Pennsylvania, South Carolina, Texas, and the United Kingdom.

 Left: Speaking at Life in Deep Ellum about Interrupted Paths